angular/angular/aio/content/guide/upgrade.md

 <code-example header="app.module.ts" path="upgrade-module/src/app/ajs-bootstrap/app.module.ts" region="bootstrap"></code-example>

 To begin converting your AngularJS application to a hybrid, you need to load the Angular framework.
-You can see how this can be done with SystemJS by following the instructions in [Setup for Upgrading to AngularJS][AioGuideUpgradeSetup] for selectively copying code from the [QuickStart github repository][GithubAngularQuickstart].
+You can see how this can be done with SystemJS by following the instructions in [Setup for Upgrading to AngularJS][AioGuideUpgradeSetup] for selectively copying code from the [QuickStart GitHub repository][GithubAngularQuickstart].

 You also need to install the `@angular/upgrade` package using `npm install @angular/upgrade --save` and add a mapping for the `@angular/upgrade/static` package: